The many ways to implement multi-factor authentication (MFA) in Microsoft 365

 Another possibility to deploy multifactor authentication in Microsoft 365 is to deploy an MFA server.
 MFA server would be an application that's installed on any Windows 2008 R two or later server that's joined to your domain.
 In short, you would download the MFA server installation files from Microsoft and install the software on your server.
 Then with a quick configuration, you can deploy your MFA server.
 As of July 1st, 2019 Microsoft, no longer offers an MFA server for new deployments.
 So, we won't be covering the installation or configuration in this guide.

 Microsoft has also configured Microsoft 365 so third-party vendors can offer multifactor authentication options.
-There are a number of vendors who sell software or cloud-only options that can tie into Microsoft 365 and provide you with multifactor authentication.
+Several vendors sell software or cloud-only options that can tie into Microsoft 365 and provide you with multifactor authentication.
 Some of those vendors are one login and duo.
 They won't be covering the deployment of these options in this guide because they are not covered in the MS-500.

 Once MFA is enabled for a user the user will see the following prompts (either in the browser or in Outlook).